 Welcome to our Classroom

 Welcome to Diamond Class.
-This is a mixed age class of 24 Year 3 and 4 children.
-Our class teacher is Miss Gallagher and we are fortunate to have excellent support from both Ms Kings and Mrs Kelly.
+This is a mixed age class of 27 Year 3 and 4 children.
+Our class teacher is Mrs Anderson and we are fortunate to have excellent support from Ms Kings.

 Please take a look at our curriculum maps to view what we are learning about in all the curriculum areas, during this half term.